 Implementation of the project

-The construction of the Green Hydrogen Plant in Neom city is led by a consortium that includes, ACWA Power International and Air Products.
+The construction of the Green Hydrogen Plant in Neom City is led by a consortium that includes, ACWA Power International and Air Products.
 The companies will make use of 120 Thyssenkrupp AG electrolyzers.

 Each of these electrolyzers will be 40 meters long and will be used to split hydrogen from water.
 When processed, the fuel will be shipped from the plant since it is easier to transport Ammonia than hydrogen in its gaseous state.

-Upon completion, the Green Hydrogen Plant in Neom city will immensely contribute to Saudi Arabia’s ambition to become the biggest exporter of hydrogen which is considered to be a pivotal transition to a form of energy that is cleaner.
+Upon completion, the Green Hydrogen Plant in Neom City will immensely contribute to Saudi Arabia’s ambition to become the biggest exporter of hydrogen which is considered to be a pivotal transition to a form of energy that is cleaner.
 It is less polluting to the environment than oil because the fuel only produces water vapour when burned, making it a better alternative to coal and natural gas.

 Technology for producing it on a mass or rather a commercial scale is still not available, however, according to BloombergNEF, the market could potentially be worth US$ 700bn annually by 2050.

-Plans for Trojena Mega Tourism Project revelled
+Plans for Trojena Mega Tourism Project revealed

 Chairman of the NEOM Company Board and Crown Prince, Mohammed bin Salman has revealed the Trojena Mega Tourism Project that will deliver a tourist destination consisting of a series of facilities including but not limited to wellness resorts, a broad spectrum of retail stores as well as restaurants, a ski village, and an ultra-luxury family resort, all spread across six districts namely; Discover, Valley, Relax, Gateway, Explore, and Fun.